Refuting A Weak Attempt At Refutation -- Part Five

 "So fundamental is this idea to dialectics that Marx and Engels considered motion to be the most basic characteristic of matter....
 [Referring to a quote from Aristotle -- RL] [t]his is not the mechanical conception of motion as something imparted to an inert mass by an external 'force' but an entirely different notion of matter as self-moving....

 "The universal phenomena of the unity of opposites is, in reality, the motor-force of all motion and development in nature.
 It is the reason why it is not necessary to introduce the concept of external impulse to explain movement and change -- the fundamental weakness of all mechanistic theories.
 Movement, which itself involves a contradiction, is only possible as a result of the conflicting tendencies and inner tensions which lie at the heart of all forms of matter....

 "...Matter is self-moving and self-organising."
 [Woods and Grant (1995/2007), pp.43-45, 47, 68, 72.
 Bold emphases alone added.]

-From which it follows that no one need kick a football (and hence provide an "external impulse"); the ball will move itself!
+From which it follows that no one need kick a football (and hence provide just such an "external impulse"); the ball will move itself!
 And, of course, this is "crazy", but it follows from this "crazy" 'theory', and from the idea that matter is 'self-moving'.
 Unfortunately for TFB and other DM-fans, who have yet to confront the "crazy" implications of this 'theory' of theirs, I am more than happy to point them out.